+'''

 rset-statement = "RSet" bound-variable-expression "=" expression

+'''

-• The declared type of <bound-variable-expression> MUST be String or Variant.
+- The value type of <bound-variable-expression> MUST be String. - Let qLength be the number of characters in the data value of <bound-variable-expression>.

-- The value type of <bound-variable-expression> MUST be String. - Let qLength be the number of characters in the data value of <bound-variable-expression>. - Let eLength be the number of characters in the data value of <expression> - If the number of characters in <expression> is less than the number of characters in the data value of <bound-variable-expression>: - The data value of (qLength eLength) spaces followed by the data value of <expression> is Let-coerced into <bound-variable-expression>. - Otherwise: - The data value of the first qLength characters in <expression> are Let-coerced into <bound-variable-expression>.
+- Let eLength be the number of characters in the data value of <expression> - If the number of characters in <expression> is less than the number of characters in the data value of <box> bound-variable-expression>: - The data value of (qLength eLength) spaces followed by the data value of <expression> is Let-coerced into <bound-variable-expression>. - Otherwise: - The data value of the first qLength characters in <expression> are Let-coerced into <bound-variable-expression>.